colinccook/cv/README.markdown

  + The 'click to delete' feature is a bit buggy, doesn't always delete when you click in the 'wrong' part of an element.
  + Ensure everything is cross compatible
  + Would be nice for the supercv-example.xml file to be cross compatible, even with IE (just to have an example)
+ + I think I should include an example that's quite quick to view

 Donald F Duck?
 --------------